Table of Contents

 Chapter 43 of 47

-2 min readPro Guide
+3 min readPath Guide

 Flipped Circadian Rhythm

-what a normal cortisol circadian rhythm looks like - https://www.mdpi.com/1660-4601/18/2/676
+what a normal cortisol circadian rhythm looks like - Source: MDPI

-Do longhaulers have lower cortisol levels?
+Do long haulers have lower cortisol levels?

 They generally don’t, but the testing they are doing for them with their doctors and at labs are during the day time.